Domestic Partnership Registration in NY

-- The partners have a close and committed personal relationship and have been living together continuously
+- The partners have a close and committed personal relationship and live together continuously.

-- Both partners are New York City residents, or at least one person is employed by the City on the date of registration.
-The partners must sign a domestic partnership affidavit at the clerk's office to swear to their residency
+- Both partners are New York City residents, or the City employs at least one person on the date of registration.
+In addition, the partners must sign a domestic partnership affidavit at the clerk’s office to swear to their residency.

-- Neither person is currently in a domestic partnership nor has been in another domestic partnership within the last 6 months
+- Neither person is currently in a domestic partnership nor has been in another domestic partnership within the last six months.

 If you meet all of the above requirements, you can get an Affidavit of Domestic Partnership Form at any of the 5 City Clerk offices without making an appointment.
-From there, you must complete, sign, and notarize the form to legally register the domestic partnership.
-Keep in mind that the registration fee is $35 and can be paid by credit card or a money order made payable to the City Clerk.
+From there, you must complete, sign, and notarize the form to register the domestic partnership legally.
+Keep in mind that the registration fee is $35 and can pay by credit card or money order made payable to the City Clerk.

 When you apply for a domestic partnership in New York, you need to bring a valid, unexpired ID with you.
 Acceptable types of identification include: